Country Captain Chicken Curry (कंट्री कैप्टन चिकन करी) : A Wonderful Fusion of Spices and History

 Adaptation for Foreign Tastes

-As the curry gained popularity, it underwent modifications to suit different palates:
+As the Country Captain Chicken Curry gained popularity, it underwent modifications to suit different palates:

 • For foreign captains, the spicy Goalondo curry was often toned down with cream, creating a milder version that retained its distinctive flavour.